Viceroy Riviera Maya

 There are a some rocks in the water directly in front of the hotel and pool, but you can walk via a dock to a sandy, rock-free swimming area

-Adults only so very tranquil and an intimate atmosphere
+The hotel accepts guests over 14 years old only so has a very tranquil and an intimate atmosphere

 A full-service ‘jungle spa’ offers a wide variety of massages and treatments

 An award-winning restaurant serves gourmet Yucatecan cuisine overlooking the Caribbean Sea, and there is a pool grill and cocktail lounge

 Adult only, beach front boutique hotel